clarencedglee/notes/js fp/practical-uses.md

   contributors //[string]
 }

-// and you have a record of people editing the page on their own devices const edits = [
+// and we have a record of people editing the page on their own devices const edits = [
   Page('FP', '2018-01-01', ['Sue']),
   Page('FP', '2018-02-02', ['Sue', 'Bob']),
   Page('FP', '2018-02-02', [`Sue`, `Sam`])
 ]

+// we could loop through it to merge the information... let page = new Page() for (let i = 0; i < edits.length)

 // you can make Page a Semigroup by adding a merge method: class Page {